 Tread Softly (string quartet).
 Commissioned by NMSW.
 Premiered at the RWA, Bristol, by the Bristol Ensemble string quartet, 7 June 2015.
 Subsequent performances at Royal Albert Hall's Elgar Room on 18 October 2015, Bristol St. George's on 20 September 2015, Hauser and Wirth Museum on 13 June 2015, and performances by the Ligeti Quartet at Lincoln Performing Arts Centre on 21 February 2019 and Combination Room, Cambridge on 27 February 2019.
 Performed in Germany on 9 and 10 October 2020, in St. Marhin's Church, Nortorf, and St. Peter's Church, St. Peter-Ording, by the Phacelia Ensemble.
 Published by Edition HH.

 Iberian Refractions (two violins).
 Commissioned by NMSW.
 Premiered at St George's Bristol by the Bristol Ensemble, September 2014.
-Subsequent performance at Kings Place, London, 20 October 2018 as part of Women of the World Festival.
+Subsequent performance at Kings Place, London, 20 October 2018 as part of Women of the World Festival; Soundings (ACF London) by Darragh Morgan and Dave Larkin on 2 November 2022.
 Published by Edition HH.
 Funded by the Hinrichsen Foundation.

 Moon from Earth (string quartet).
 Commissioned by Sound World and the Bristol Planetarium (We the Curious) for the Zelkova Quartet.
 The piece accompanies a new film that was created by We the Curious to celebrate the Apollo 11 moon landings.
 The piece was performed at We the Curious in Bristol on 20 July 2019, 2 and 30 August 2019, 20 September 2019, 18 October 2019, 29 November 2019, and will be showing at planetaria across the world.